6. Pokes

 Your agent will then produce a list of $card

 s to be sent off and a new, modified state, as appropriate.
-We'll go into subscriptions in the next lesson, but just to give you an idea of a typical pattern: An agent for a chat app might take new messages as pokes, add them to the list of messages in its state, and send out the new messages to subscribed chat participants as $gift
+We'll go into subscriptions in the next lesson, but just to give you an idea of a typical pattern: An agent for a chat app might take new messages as pokes, add them to the list of messages in its state, and send out the new messages to subscribed chat participants as gifts.

 As discussed in the previous lesson, Gall will automatically send a %poke-ack

-back to wherever the poke came from.
+gift back to wherever the poke came from.
 The %poke-ack

 will be a nack if your agent crashed while processing the poke, and an ack otherwise.
 If it's a nack, the $tang